 In this article we are mainly concerned with the problem of computing the Tamagawa numbers of complex multiplication (CM) algebraic tori.
-Achter, Altug and Gordon \cite{achter-altug-gordon} computed the numbers of principally polarized abelian varieties in an isogeny class over finite fields with commutative endomorphism algebra.
-They utilize the Langlands-Kottwitz counting method and express the number of abelian varieties in terms of discriminants and a product of certain local density factors.
-In \cite{guo-sheu-yu:CM} J.~Guo, N.~Sheu and the third named author gave formulas for the class numbers and Tamagawa numbers of CM tori.
-As applications they gave explicit formulas for the numbers of CM abelian varieties with additional structures and certain conditions, and the numbers of certain polarized abelian varieties over finite fields with commutative endomorphism algebras.
+CM tori are closely related to the arithmetic of CM abelian varieties and computing their Tamagawa numbers itself is a way of exploring the structure of CM fields.
+This problem directly contributes to recent works of Achter, Altug, Garcia and Gordon \cite{achter-altug-gordon} and of J.~Guo, N.~Sheu and the fourth named author \cite{guo-sheu-yu:CM}.
+In the former one the authors computed the size of an isogeny class of principally polarized abelian varieties over a finite field with commutative endomorphism algebra, and express the number in terms of a discriminant, the Tamagawa number, and the product of Frobenius local densities.
+In the latter one the authors computed formulas for certain CM abelian varieties and certain polarized abelian varieties over finite fields with commutative endomorphism algebras upon the results of \cite{xue-yu:counting}.
 Using the class number formula for CM tori, they also computed the numbers of connected components of complex unitary Shimura varieties.
-The most complicated term appearing in the class number formulas in \cite{achter-altug-gordon} or in \cite{guo-sheu-yu:CM} is the Tamagawa number of a CM algebraic torus associated to the data.
-To make the counting formula explicitly, one needs to solve the problem of computing the Tamagawa number $\tau(T)$ of a CM torus.
-In the appendix of \cite{achter-altug-gordon}, W.-W. Li and R\"ud have already obtained a few results of the values of $\tau(T)$.
-Our goal is to prove more cases of CM tori and to determine the range of the values of Tamagawa numbers of all CM tori.
-With a similar goal but using different methods, T.~R\"ud obtains several results along this direction.
-He makes an algorithm, among others, for giving precise lower bounds and determining possible Tamagawa numbers, and obtains the values $\tau(T)$ for CM tori of lower dimension. \\
+In the appendix of \cite{achter-altug-gordon}, W.-W. Li and T.~R\"ud have obtained several initial results of the values of $\tau(T)$.
+Our goals are to prove more cases of CM tori and to determine the range of the values of Tamagawa numbers of all CM tori.
+With a similar goal but using different methods, T.~R\"ud obtains several results along this direction \cite{rued:thesis}.
+He provides an algorithm, among others, for giving precise lower bounds and determining possible Tamagawa numbers, and obtains the values $\tau(T)$ for several other CM tori of lower dimension. \\